 So anytime I approach a new phase of our lives (like heading back to school), I look at the perfection on social media, and I try to figure out a way to scale it way back and find a simple solution that will work for us.

-After four years of having kids in school, I’ve pretty much nailed how to simplify the back-to-school process.
+After six years of having kids in school, I’ve pretty much nailed how to simplify the back-to-school process.
 And, no, it doesn’t have to involve perfect anything!

 Conquer School Clutter for Good

 I will be the first to tell you that I’m not a huge fan of the term “command center.”
 It just feels so… Pinteresty to me.
-I will also tell you that I finally created one in our home last year, and it pretty much changed our lives.
+I will also tell you that I finally created one in our home a few years ago, and it pretty much changed our lives.

 Yes, it is actually possible to conquer the school clutter.
 It’s also possible to never lose a library book again.
 (Shocking, I know.)

-Our school calendar is displayed (so everyone can see when the kids don’t have school, where to go for soccer games, and when I have to schlep everyone to the dentist.)
+Our school calendar was displayed (so everyone could see when the kids didn’t have school, where to go for soccer games, and when I had to schlep everyone to the dentist.)

-Each child has a bin to place their school papers and projects as well as a special clipboard where they get to display their favorite piece of school work.
+Each child had a bin to place their school papers and projects as well as a special clipboard where they got to display their favorite piece of school work.

-I even have a special basket for library books.
+I even had a special basket for library books.
 We haven’t lost a single library book since implementing this system, which is pretty much a miracle for us.